How to Prepare | What to Expect On Arrival | For More Information

-How to Prepare for Esophageal Motility
+How to Prepare for the Esophageal Motility Study

 - 2 days prior to the procedure the following medication should be stopped: Reglan (metoclopramide).